Velipadinte Pusthakam Box Office: 5 Days Kerala Collections

-Velipadinte Pusthakam, the first collaboration of Mohanlal-Lal Jose duo hit the theatres on August 31, Thursday.
+Velipadinte Pusthakam, the first collaboration of Mohanlal-Lal Jose duo, hit the theatres on August 31, Thursday.
 Even though the huge expectations were high over the Mohanlal-Lal Jose combo, Velipadinte Pusthakam ended up as a strictly average affair.

 However, the latest reports from the trade experts suggest that the mixed reviews have not affected the box office performance of the movie.
 Velipadinte Pusthakam has been delivering an impressive performance at the box office, despite receiving mixed reviews from the audiences and critics.